matthewberryman/brunsviga/README.md

 # brunsviga
-Code for an api for a mechanical computer (Brunsviga 13RK).
+Code for an API for a mechanical computer (Brunsviga 13RK).
 Wrapper around a human (or possibly robot) in the loop.

 ## beta
-To access the current beta as described in ##Implementation] please email mattjb ät me dot com for the web urls: human friendly form and the underlying web API url.
+To access the current beta as described in the Implementation section below, please email mattjb ät me dot com for the web urls: human friendly form and the underlying web API url.
 Note that I generally keep the Brunsviga 13RK at work, and I have a life outside of work, so don't expect a response to a web request after (Australian Eastern Standard/Daylight Time) work hours.

 ## Plan
 Here's the overall plan